1. How will I know what checks you have done?

 5. Do you drain the vehicle's on-board water tanks after the habitation service?

 We will normally ask when checking your vehicle in whether you want any on-board water tanks to be drained down following completion of the habitation service.
 If you have any specific preferences then please let us know when dropping off your vehicle.
-Please note that if we have drained down water tanks and toilet flush systems at a customers request, valves and taps may be left open.
+Please note that if we have drained water tanks and toilet flush systems at a customers request, valves and taps may be left open.
 Customers should check all valves and taps are closed before refilling their water systems.
 A brief drain down after a habitation service is also not a substitute for a full winter drain down.
 In cold weather customers MUST ensure they carry out their own winter drain down procedure after a service to reduce the risk of frost damage to their water system.

 6. What happens if you find problems or extra work during the service?